Kissing number

 Unsolved problem in mathematics: What is the maximum possible kissing number for n-dimensional spheres in (n + 1)-dimensional Euclidean space?

-In geometry, the kissing number of a mathematical space is defined as the greatest number of non-overlapping unit spheres that can be arranged in that space such that they each touch a common unit sphere.
+In geometry, the kissing number of a mathematical space is defined as the greatest number of non-overlapping unit spheres (i.e., of radius 1) that can be arranged in that space such that they each touch a common unit sphere.
 For a given sphere packing (arrangement of spheres) in a given space, a kissing number can also be defined for each individual sphere as the number of spheres it touches.
-For a lattice packing the kissing number is the same for every sphere, but for an arbitrary sphere packing the kissing number may vary from one sphere to another.
+For a lattice packing, the kissing number is the same for every sphere; but for an arbitrary sphere packing, the kissing number may vary from one sphere to another.

 Other names for kissing number that have been used are Newton number (after the originator of the problem), and contact number.

 In general, the kissing number problem seeks the maximum possible kissing number for n-dimensional spheres in (n + 1)-dimensional Euclidean space.
 Ordinary spheres correspond to two-dimensional closed surfaces in three-dimensional space.

 Finding the kissing number when centers of spheres are confined to a line (the one-dimensional case) or a plane (two-dimensional case) is trivial.
 Proving a solution to the three-dimensional case, despite being easy to conceptualise and model in the physical world, eluded mathematicians until the mid-20th century.
 Solutions in higher dimensions are considerably more challenging, and only a handful of cases have been solved exactly.
-For others, investigations have determined upper and lower bounds, but not exact solutions.
+For others, investigations have determined upper and lower bounds based on the sum of squares hierarchy of semidefinite programs, but not exact solutions.